djwasser/M3iPiZeroW/README.md

      pi@raspberrypi:~ $ sudo apt-get update
      pi@raspberrypi:~ $ sudo apt-get upgrade
      ```
-5. Disable the default bluetooth service and move the file to a backup location to make sure it does not come back on rebot:
+5. Disable the default bluetooth service and move the file to a backup location to make sure it does not come back on reboot:
     ```
     sudo systemctl stop bluetooth
     sudo systemctl disable bluetooth